-Note: If the table does not contain a list, then the access to the device management is only possible using the Command Line Interface through the serial interface of the device.
-In this case, the device authenticates the user by using the local user management.
+If the table does not contain a list, then access to the device management is only possible using the Command Line Interface through the serial connection.
+In this case, the device authenticates the user using the local user management.
 See the Device Security > User Management dialog.

-- In the Name field, you specify the name of the list. - Possible values: - Alphanumeric ASCII character string with 1..32 characters
+- In the Name field, you specify the name of the list.
+Possible values: - ▶ Alphanumeric ASCII character string with 1..32 characters